Easiest Sheet Pan Roasted Beets

-Roasted beets are so delicious: sweet, tender and just a bit earthy.
-Wonderful as a vegetable side dish or meal prep for grain bowls and salads.
-This post will teach you everything you need to know about how to roast beets so they are tender and perfect each time!
+Learn how to roast beets with my go-to method!
+Oven roasted beets are super yummy: sweet, tender and just a bit earthy, they make a delicious vegetable side dish, or meal prep for grain bowls and salads.
+Ready in just under an hour, this post teaches you everything you need to know about how to roast cubed beets so they are tender and perfect each time!

 I’m not going to lie: beets are more of a commitment than say, baby spinach.
 Grate them raw for salads, and it’s pretty messy.
 Want less mess and have a bit more time?

-It’s actually much easier than you think to roast beets, and roasting is my absolute favourite way to prepare them.
-And the dietitian in me wants to encourage you to give beets a more regular rotation in your meal plan, because plant diversity is so important to the health of your microbiome…and beets are just so nutritious!
+It’s actually WAY easier than you think to roast beets, and roasting is my absolute favourite way to prepare them.
+And I’m a bit of a lazy cook so if I say easy, I mean it.
+Plus, the dietitian in me wants to encourage you to give beets a more regular rotation in your meal plan, because beets are super nutrient-dense and plant diversity is so important for health!
+So if you’re looking for healthy and delicious side dish recipes, look no further.

-With just 5 minutes of prep, you can throw those beets in the oven and the rest is hands free!
+With just 5 minutes of prep, you can throw those beets in the oven and the rest is hands free.
 No peeling, and minimal chopping.
-Roasting beets in the oven brings out their natural sweetness and creates a silky, tender texture that is delicious as is, or dressed up in your favourite plant-based recipes like my yummy beet arugula salad or even the blushing beet smoothie bowl I created for Eat More Plants Cookbook (but skip the salt if roasting for sweet recipes!)
+Roasting beets in the oven brings out their natural sweetness and creates a silky, tender texture that is delicious as is, or dressed up in your favourite plant-based recipes like my yummy beet arugula salad….if you’ve got roasted beets on hand, it takes just 10 minutes!

-How to roast beets in the oven so they’re perfect, every time
+How to make oven roasted beets so they’re perfect, every time

 If you’ve looked at a few ‘how to roast beets’ posts, you’ll notice that they’re all different.
 Different temperatures, different preparation methods, different roasting times.
 ARGH!